icidasset/icidasset/src/Writings/health-fitness.md

   Focus on breathing/air flow.
 - 🖼 Visualizing yourself doing a task can improve your actual ability to do it.
   [More info](http://www.muscleforlife.com/how-to-get-stronger/).
+- Very slow breaths in and out.
+7 seconds in, 7 seconds out.

 #### Wim Hof Method